EasyPost/easy-ui/documentation/specs/FocusedProductLayout.md

           // etc
         ]}
         renderBackArrow={(props) => {
+          // spread props that represent any unique design constraints
+          // in this case, they are `BackArrowIcon` as `children`
-          return (
+          // note that usually this should be a `Link` return (
             <button
-              // spread props that represent any unique design constraints
-              // in this case, they are `BackArrowIcon` as `children` {...props}
+              {...props}
               onClick={() => {
                 // change state to previous app state to go back